Griffin-Thomas/mean-reversion-stock-strategy/docs/IMPLEMENTATION.md

 # Implementation Notes (Current State)

 This app is already built.
-Below is the concrete description of how it works today, the data flow, and where to tweak behavior.
+Below is the concrete description of how it works today, the data flow, and where to tweak behaviour.

 ## Stack
 - React + TypeScript + Vite.